Staff Prep 27: Distributed Systems — CAP Theorem, Eventual Consistency & Conflict Resolution

 Eventual — given no new writes, all replicas converge eventually

-Most real systems sit somewhere in the middle.
-Postgres replication with synchronous_commit=on is linearisable within one shard.
-Postgres with async replicas is read-your-writes for the primary, eventual for replicas.
+Postgres replication with synchronous_commit=on is linearisable within a single shard.
+The same Postgres with async replicas is read-your-writes on the primary and eventual on the replicas.
+Same database, different consistency guarantees, depending on one config flag.

 Eventual consistency in practice